BIU-NLP/iFACETSUM/README.md

 #### CD Event Co-reference Alignment

 1. Create event mentions using the models and scripts in https://github.com/ariecattan/event_extractor.
-2. Create pairwise mention scores and clusters using CDLM (link will be added soon).
+2. Create pairwise mention scores and clusters using CDLM https://github.com/aviclu/CDLM.
 3. Use agglomerative clustering to combine mentions into clusters.

 #### CD Entities Co-reference Alignment